inverno-io/inverno-tools/winter-maven-plugin/README.md

 - Requires dependency resolution of artifacts in scope: compile+runtime.
 - Requires dependency collection of artifacts in scope: compile+runtime.
 - Since version: 1.0.
-- Binds by default to the lifecycle phase: package.
+- Binds by default to the lifecycle phase: install.

 #### Required parameters